 - We will always seek clarification from companies where we think a disclosure is ambiguous.
 Our research is based on the information made available to all shareholders at the time of the AGM notice.

 - We are concerned about partial disclosures/consultations which might be given to some advisors and not to others.
 If information is considered sufficiently important to be selectively disclosed we believe that it should be disclosed to all interested parties at the same time so that they can make an equally informed judgement.

-- Manifest’s voting guidelines and research policies are reviewed and updated annually as required.
+- Minerva’s voting guidelines and research policies are reviewed and updated annually as required.